Hi, I’m Jen. My spouse and I are raising our modern family in San Francisco, the most expensive city in the US.

 Having done this for my own family, I can coach you through building a financial plan that will free you to a spend time doing what you love.

-If we’re talking about me, part of what I love is helping people take control of their money and showing them that they can afford to live their best lives.
-If you’re interested in working with me, contact me at jen at modernfamilyfinance.com.
+I get great fulfillment out of helping people take control of their money and showing them that they can afford to live their best lives.
+If you’re interested in working with me, contact me.

 And hey, I’m also on this journey with you.